cloud-ark/kubeprovenance/README.md

    `$ ./build-provenance-artifacts.sh`

-2) Deploy the kubeprovenance API Server in your cluster:
+2) Deploy the API Server in your cluster:

    `$ ./deploy-provenance-artifacts.sh`